 RealSense ID consists of an active depth sensor, SoC, FRT specialized neural network, as well as an embedded security element.
 This is to ensure that the recognition of registered users is quick, accurate, and remains secure.
 With RealSense ID, Intel has chosen to prioritize user protection, as the company states that all input will be processed locally, and user data will stay encrypted.
 Users will also need to pre-register before they can gain access with RealSense ID.
 However, Intel claims that the enrolment process is simple and doesn’t involve any network setup.

 Intel isn’t exactly accomplishing anything new with their release of RealSense ID.
 As of right now, their facial recognition technology can be compared to Apple’s Face ID, Microsoft Azure’s Face, and 3M’s ePrivacy Filter.
 According to Intel, the company believes that facial authentication presents itself as a much more secure verifying method compared to traditional systems.
+Tech specialists and software developers have already begun to equip apps and especially wireless devices with Facial Recognition technology.

 “Intel RealSense ID combines purpose-built hardware and software with a dedicated neural network designed to deliver a secure facial authentication platform that users can trust,” says Intel Corporate VP and GM of Emerging Growth and Incubation Sagi Ben Moshe.